ibm-cloud-docs/databases-for-enterprisedb/connecting-external.md

 ## Other Drivers
 {: #other-drivers}

-PostgreSQL has a vast array of language drivers that can also be used to connect to a {{site.data.keyword.databases-for-enterprisedb}} deployment.
+PostgreSQL has a vast array of language drivers that can also be used to connect to a {{site.data.keyword.databases-for-enterprisedb_full}} deployment.
 The table covers a few of the most common.

 Language|Driver|Examples
 ----------|----------|-----------